Sleep Disorders

 1. The first day of menstruation is day 1 and the preceding day is day -1, there is no day 0.
 2. For the purposes of ICHD-3, menstruation is considered to be endometrial bleeding resulting either from the normal menstrual cycle or from the withdrawal of exogenous progestogens, as in the use of combined oral contraceptives or cyclical hormone replacement therapy.
 3. For research purposes a prospective diary is recommended, but this is not mandatory for clinical diagnosis of pure menstrual migraine without aura or menstrually-related migraine without aura. |

 Higher levels of estrogen are associated with increased frequency of migraine aura.
-Conversely, in low estrogen states, as occurs in menstrually-related migraine, the onset of menses occurs as a function of a drop in estrogen.
-Thus, menstrually-related migraine are predominantly migraine without aura.
+Conversely, in low estrogen states, as occurs in menstrually-related migraine, the onset of menses occurs as a result of a drop in estrogen.
+Thus, menstrually-related migraines are predominantly without aura.
 Another general consensus is that steady or rising levels of estrogen are not associated with migraine; however, a rapid decline in estrogen levels, for example, those that occur before menstruation, perimenopausally, etc., can precipitate individual migraine attacks, as may occur with menstrually-related migraines, or worsening intensity or frequency of attacks over a longer period.
 However, this is a general guideline with many exceptions.
-For example, some women experience new headaches or worsening of their migraine attacks during the first trimester of pregnancy, although estrogen levels are generally rising.
+For example, some experience new headaches or worsening of their migraine attacks during the first trimester of pregnancy, although estrogen levels are generally rising.

-Tension-type headache is less likely to be exacerbated during menstruation as well (72).
+Tension-type headache is less likely to be exacerbated during menstruation as well (69).
 In a large, prospective, questionnaire-based study, patients with migraine were 3.12 times more likely to experience a headache attack during menstruation compared to patients with tension-type headache.
 However, pure menstrual headaches were experienced by 4.4% of menstruating migraine patients and 8.2% of people experiencing menstruating tension-type headache (p = 0.032).
-In the same study, the odds ratio for disappearance of headache in migraineurs during pregnancy compared to tension-type headache patients was 2.56 (72).
+In the same study, the odds ratio for disappearance of headache in migraineurs during pregnancy compared to tension-type headache patients was 2.56 (69).
 Oral contraceptives worsened migraine significantly more than tension-type headache, whereas menopause had a slight improving effect on migraine compared to tension-type headache (p = 0.046).

 Chronic paroxysmal hemicrania (a cluster-like headache characterized by daily, short duration, high-frequency headaches responsive to indomethacin) is more common in women than men.
 Pregnancy seems to have an ameliorating effect on attack frequency and severity.
-Headache onset sometimes occurs immediately after delivery (137).
+Headache onset sometimes occurs immediately after delivery (132).

 The relationship between estrogen containing contraceptives, stroke, and migraine has been a widely investigated and debated subject, dating almost to the initial launch of continuous hormonal contraceptives in the 1960s.
 However, it is important to note that the first generations of continual hormonal contraceptives used in trials dating back to the 1970s and 1980s generally used products that were almost uniformly high-dose estrogen containing pills, defined as 50 µg or more of ethinyl estradiol.
 In subsequent decades, the dose of estrogen was successively reduced, so much so that some pills on the market today contain only 10 µg of ethinyl estradiol.

 The relationships among oral contraceptives, migraine, and stroke are complex.
-American College of Obstetrics and Gynecology in 2010 noted that extended-cycle or continuous hormonal contraceptives, including oral and parenteral products, might provide relief of migraines by eliminating the drops in estrogen levels that precipitate them (07).
-Conversely, a 2016 update from the U.S. Centers for Disease Control and Prevention on hormonal contraceptive use in various conditions, deemed combined hormonal contraceptives safe in those with migraine without aura (28).
-However, in the case of migraine with aura, the consensus was that the risk of stroke outweighs benefit of continuous hormonal contraceptives in patients with migraine with aura.
+American College of Obstetrics and Gynecology in 2010 noted that extended-cycle or continuous hormonal contraceptives, including oral and parenteral products, might provide relief of migraines by eliminating the drops in estrogen levels that precipitate them (08).
+Conversely, a 2016 update from the U.S. Centers for Disease Control and Prevention on hormonal contraceptive use in various conditions, deemed combined hormonal contraceptives safe in those with migraine without aura (37).
+However, in the case of migraine with aura, the consensus was that the risk of stroke outweighs the benefit of continuous hormonal contraceptives in patients with migraine with aura.
 Current guidelines restrict the use of combined hormonal contraceptives in the setting of migraine with aura; migraine without aura is not a contraindication to oral contraceptive use.

 A 1996 World Health Organization study reported an increased risk of stroke among Europeans taking high-dose combined oral contraceptives (OR 5.30, 95% CI 2.56–11.0).
-However, the risk of stroke was not statistically significant in studying preparations containing less than 50 μg of ethinyl estradiol (OR 1.53, 95% CI 0.71–3.31) (06).
+However, the risk of stroke was not statistically significant in studying preparations containing less than 50 μg of ethinyl estradiol (OR 1.53, 95% CI 0.71–3.31) (07).
 By comparison, the average relative risk, compared with nonusers, is 4.1.
-With the use of low-dose oral contraceptives, the risk for stroke is lower and, in some studies, not significantly different from that of nonusers (136).
-Oral contraceptive use is a strong risk factor for cerebral venous thrombosis (17).
-An increased risk for stroke among patients who use triptans has not been found thus far, although triptans should be used in setting of an appropriate cardiovascular risk evaluation (65).
+With the use of low-dose oral contraceptives, the risk for stroke is lower and, in some studies, not significantly different from that of nonusers (131).
+Oral contraceptive use is a strong risk factor for cerebral venous thrombosis (19).
+An increased risk for stroke among patients who use triptans has not been found thus far, although triptans should be used in setting of an appropriate cardiovascular risk evaluation (60).

 The decision to prescribe oral contraceptives to a patient with migraine should be individualized, and the risk/benefit ratio considered.
-Most young women with migraine without aura can take low-dose (35 µg or less of ethinyl estradiol daily) combined oral contraceptives safely unless they have other vascular risk factors.
+Most young females with migraine without aura can take low-dose (35 µg or less of ethinyl estradiol daily) combined oral contraceptives safely unless they have other vascular risk factors.
 Patients should be strongly advised to refrain from or stop smoking.
 Any modifiable risk factor (eg, hypertension) should be controlled.
-For women with migraine with aura, the decision should be made on a case-to-case basis and should consider the woman’s age and other risk factors.
+For females with migraine with aura, the decision should be made on a case-to-case basis and should consider the woman’s age and other risk factors.

 Interestingly, estrogen is likely to play a role in the pathogenesis of migraines and breast cancer, and studies have shown an association between them.
-However, a 2022 metaanalysis revealed that there was statistically significant inverse relationship between migraine and breast cancer in case-control studies 0.68 (95% CI: 0.56, 0.82), but no significant relationship was found in cohort studies 0.98 (95% CI: 0.91, 1.06) (68).
+However, a 2022 metaanalysis revealed that there was statistically significant inverse relationship between migraine and breast cancer in case-control studies 0.68 (95% CI: 0.56, 0.82), but no significant relationship was found in cohort studies 0.98 (95% CI: 0.91, 1.06) (64).

 Vignette 1.
 A 30-year-old woman presented to the clinic complaining of headache attacks associated with her menses.
 The attacks consisted of unilateral, severe, throbbing headache associated with photophobia, phonophobia, and nausea.
 The headaches would start about 2 days prior to the onset of the menstrual flow, occur daily for 5 days and then disappear.
 The attacks were rather disabling.
 In mid-cycle, around the expected ovulation day, she would also develop an attack of lesser severity, typically lasting for 1 day and resolving.
 The duration of the cycles was quite steady.
 She had a past history of similar attacks, which for several years were not so tightly associated with menses, although the attacks were more frequent perimenstrually.